-Agouti is a pattern with banded hair on the dorsal area and lighter markings on the dog’s front and underside.
+Agouti is a pattern with banded hair on the dorsal area and lighter markings on the dog’s ventrum.
 This phenotype is found in many wild animals and is also called wolf gray or wolf sable.

 What is Agouti?

-Agouti causes hair banding in all dorsal regions of ther body.
-Agouti face markings include a dark nose bar with banded hairs.
-Many agoutis have lighter “goggles” around tehir eyes.
+Agouti causes hair banding in all dorsal regions of the body.
+Agouti face markings include a nose bar with banded hairs.
+Many agoutis have lighter “goggles” around their eyes.

-The agouti pattern includes clear ventral tan markings on the eyebrows, cheeks, lower legs, chest, throat, belly, and under the tail.
-The placement of tan markings is the same you see in a tan point pattern.
+The agouti pattern includes clear ventral tan markings on the eyebrows, cheeks, lower legs, chest, throat, belly, and bum.
+The placement of tan markings is the same you can see in a tan point pattern (what turned agouti to tan point is just a mutation that replaced banded hair with black hair).

-Agouti is the wild-type when it comes to base patterns.
-It is found in gray wolves and all sorts of other wild animals where the banded coat causes a dull gray or brownish appearance.
+Agouti is the wild-type when it comes to ASIP base patterns.
+It is found in gray wolves and all sorts of other wild animals where the banded coat causes a dull gray or reddish gray appearance.

 The ASIPAG allele (aw)

-The A-Locus determines the temporal and spatial distribution of phaeomelanin in a variety of different color patterns.
+The A locus determines the temporal and spatial distribution of phaeomelanin in a variety of patterns.

-However, these ASIP gene patterns can only be observed in dogs that are neither dominant black (KB/-) at the K-Locus nor recessive red (e/e) at the E-Locus.
+However, these ASIP patterns can only be observed in dogs that are neither dominant black (KB/-) at the K-Locus (solid black) nor recessive red (e/e) at the E-Locus (solid red).

 The traditional testing system can only distinguish between four patterns: Ay>aw>at>a.
-But this test was unreliable for some breeds and could not explain the whole variety of patterns.
+But this system was unreliable for some breeds and could not explain the whole variety of patterns.

-New testing can now detect six different patterns controlled by the A-Locus:
+New testing can now detect more patterns that are caused by the A locus:

-Agouti (ASIPAG or aw) is recessive to clear sable (DY) and shaded sable (SY), but dominant over saddle pattern (BS), tan point pattern (BB), or recessive black (a).
+Agouti (AG or aw) is recessive to clear sable (DY or Ay) and shaded sable (SY or Ays), but dominant over saddle pattern (BS or asa), tan point pattern (BB or at), or recessive black (a).
+Dogs with an aw/- genotype can be carriers for black saddle (aw/asa), tan point (aw/at) or recessive black (aw/a).

 Agouti is caused by a particular combination of two regions next to the ASIP gene:

-The wild-type variant of the ventral promoter (VP2) produces clear tan markings without any banding on the dog’s muzzle, eyebrows, chest, belly, lower legs, and under the tail.
+The wild-type variant of the ventral promoter (VP2) produces solid tan markings without any banding on the dog’s muzzle, eyebrows, chest, belly, lower legs, and under the tail.

 And the wild-type version of the hair cycle promoter (HCP2) causes dorsal hair banding by alternating between dark and light pigment during hair growth.